Elder Abuse and Neglect

 Help is Available

 If you or an older adult you know is being abused, help is available.
-To learn more, see Abuse and Neglect of Older Adults (PDF) and Understanding and Responding to Elder Abuse (PDF), 2.5 MB) by Victim Services and Crime Prevention (Ministry of Justice) or call your local police or VictimLinkBC for information.
+To learn more, see Abuse and Neglect of Older Adults (PDF) and Understanding and Responding to Elder Abuse (PDF), 2.5 MB) by Victim Services and Crime Prevention (Ministry of Attorney General) or call your local police or VictimLinkBC for information.

 In addition, you can contact the BC Centre for Elder Advocacy and Support for help.
 It works to: